amlalejini/ALife-2020--Emerging-Researchers-in-ALife-Workshop/index.md

 layout: default
 ---

+# Note: We switched away from updating the lightning talk and academic karaoke rosters here.
+Instead, we are updating a post in the ALife 2020 Slack!
+See the #workshop-eral channel for more info!

 ## Description

 The Emerging Researchers in Artificial Life (ERA) is the official student, post-doc, and junior researcher group for the [International Society for Artificial Life (ISAL)](http://alife.org/).